tudows/PLIM/README.md

 So if you don't care how many the core use and want to us the default number, please set the number as 0.

 **About Html5 Cache**
-* If you use the https protocol, the html5 cache will not work.<br/>
+* If you use the https protocol, the html5 cache may be not work.<br/>
-So if you want to cache under the https, please use the reverse proxy or other technology such as config the nginx.
+If dont work, you can try to use the reverse proxy or other technology such as config the nginx.

 **About Encrypt & Decrypt**
 * The encrypt use the private key encrypt and through the **RSA** algorithm.